-Adolescents have special needs when it comes to treating mental health disorders.
 Borderline personality disorder can be a confusing diagnosis when a parent first finds out their child has it.
-This makes it important to find a residential treatment program that targets borderline personality disorder in teens.
+This makes it important to find a teen borderline personality disorder treatment program that targets borderline personality disorder in teens.
 This way, parents know their child is receiving care for their age group and specific illness.

 Borderline personality disorder is a mental illness that manifests in several ways that can negatively impact a person’s life.
 Onset usually takes place by early adulthood.
 For many, it gradually improves as they get older, particularly if they receive appropriate treatment for the condition.

 Borderline personality disorder affects how a person feels about themselves and others and how they view personal interactions.
 They struggle to have meaningful relationships and often see both themselves and others in an inaccurate light.

 No one specific reason exists that causes the development of borderline personality disorder in teens or adults.
 Like with other mental health disorders, genetics can play a part.
 When a family history of developing borderline personality disorder can be identified, it often increases the chances of another family member developing it.